 As autumn rolls around, there seem to be a few things that are certain.
 One of them happens to be that the New York Yankees will be playing in the post-season.
-The arrogance of the team – and it’s owner – has spawned an entire generation of baseball fans who might root for various teams in their own cities, but have in common their hatred of the Yankees.
+The arrogance of the team – and its owner – has spawned an entire generation of baseball fans who might root for various teams in their own cities, but have in common their hatred of the Yankees.

 With a tongue-in-cheek salute to those fans, Jim Caple has authored a book celebrating all there is to hate about the Bronx Bombers.
-Caple is a senior writer at ESPN.com and known for his hatred of the team.
+Caple is a senior writer at ESPN.com and is known for his hatred of the team.

 That’s not to say his feelings about the Yankees don’t come through loud and clear in The Devil Wears Pinstripes.
 Far from it as he goes into extensive detail about all there is to hate the Yankees for.
-The main focus of the book is the time since the team was purchased by George Steinbrenner, but there’s reasons throughout many of the generations.
+The main focus of the book is the time since the team was purchased by George Steinbrenner, but there are reasons throughout many of the generations.

-Caple pulls no punches as he goes after some of the most beloved figures of Yankee lore, including Mickey Mantle, Joe DiMaggio, Babe Ruth, Reggie Jackson, Derek Jeter, Billy Martin, and more.
+Caple pulls no punches as he goes after some of the most beloved figures of Yankee lore, including Mickey Mantle, Joe DiMaggio, Babe Ruth, Reggie Jackson, Derek Jeter, and Billy Martin, and more.
 The older generation was held in a sort of protected state by the press during their time as ballplayers, although stories have circulated in later years.
 Caple pulls no punches and really no one should be shocked by any of what he states, even if it is with a venom most Yankee fans aren’t used to.

 And the fans get their just desserts in The Devil Wears Pinstripes too.
 Caple talks of how the bleacher fans have targeted players throughout the years and made the bleachers an unpleasant place to be, particularly if you have a family you wish to bring to the ballpark to just see a game.
 What’s sad is that these are the most affordable seats for fans who would want to do just that.